 The Judge had no doubt that Alonzo provided Arlene with accommodation and said she was “very much more than the mere lodger”.
 The Judge went on to say “she was an integral part of the household”.
 The Judge was not at all persuaded that Arlene’s services (cleaning, washing, cooking etc) gave full valuable consideration for the accommodation provided by Alonzo.
 The Judge adopted a common sense approach which took into account the nature of their relationship and the services provided.

 Arlene was forced to leave Alonzo’s house shortly after his death and moved elsewhere.
 She had two adult children who had left home.
 Her income met her outgoings, but she had no surplus.
 She had no significant savings or capital and she had debts which included her litigation costs.

 At trial Arlene was awarded two years rent (£13,200) and a lump sum of £3,300 to help with her resettlement expenses.

-If you think you may have an Inheritance Act claim as a partner, cohabitee or dependant or wish to discuss an inheritance dispute, please contact us on 0808 139 1599 or email us at [email protected]
+We deal with inheritance disputes nationally on a no win, no fee basis.
+If you think you may have a probate claim against your partner’s estate, or wish to discuss an inheritance dispute, please contact us on 0333 888 0407 or email us at [email protected]